 Tanaka Chitsa Correspondent

-The impact of the BRICS countries is already being felt across the global including in Africa.
-For example, a regional development bank was recently launched by the BRICS countries to service the African continent.
+The impact of the BRICS countries is already being felt across the continent, and a regional development bank has been launched by the BRICS countries to service the African continent.

-The main aim of the BRICS Development Bank, established in February 2016, is to mobilise resources for infrastructure and sustainable development projects in BRICS member states and other emerging economies, as well as in developing countries.
+The main aim of the BRICS Development Bank established in February 2016 to mobilise resources for infrastructure and sustainable development projects in BRICS member states and other emerging economies, as well as in developing countries.